On this page:

 Many 18th century pieces begin with points of imitation — even pieces that are not explicitly fugue-ish.
 This chapter will guide the reader through concepts and exercises with a goal of improvising points of imitation.

-Many keyboard musicians view fugue as the ultimate improvisational challenge.
-This chapter will lay out a practical method by which the reader may improvise fugue.
-Without by any means claiming to be a comprehensive approach to all fugal styles, this chapter will introduce the reader to some basic principles of fugue subjects, key areas, types of contrapuntal treatment which are feasible for a real-time improviser, and a variety of episodes and cadences.
+Recent research has illuminated the central role of partimenti in musicianship training.
+This chapter will lay out a practical method by which the reader may “decode” and interpret these pedagogical bass lines.
+Without by any means claiming to be a comprehensive approach, this chapter will introduce the reader to some basic principles.

 X. Resources for Further Study